 Now he could not stop.
 Busy and animated in his cell of a room in Southwark, he laughed aloud, brandished his quill, and created ex nihilo several new authorial identities.
-He penned plays from “new playwrights,” wherein the new ones themselves ridiculed the plays of his other fictive authors.
+He penned plays from “new playwrights,” wherein the new ones themselves ridiculed the plays of his older fictive authors.
 With an energy that came from nowhere, he invented a detailed and purely stage-bound, wholly enacted rivalry between Jonson and a new playwright he called “Marston,” a name-pun suggestive of this alleged new playwright’s threat creatively to “mar” the poetically virile Jonson’s creative testicles, or his “stones.”
 To his vexation, even those Londoners most entertained by this contrived playwrights’ war seemed not to apprehend this pun, though Shake-spear took special care many times meaningfully to pronounce his second invented satirist’s name “MAR-stone” when drinking with theater folk at occasional suppers.

 Of course, the author-roles he had fashioned demanded at least a few corporeal appearances in London.
 Marston was furtive, and often out of town (according to stories put out by Shake-spear).
 But Jonson (he added) was usually about.
 Shake-spear enjoyed parading as Jonson, whom he made a prideful philosopher, blustering loudly about the depravity of women and the stupidity of audiences and the absurdity of poetasters, and quoting Horace (in Latin) in stentorian voice.
 He would spend an hour prior to each such performance patting putty on his face and dotting his cheeks with a pen to make a bulbous nose and a few pockmarks, then would don heeled boots and a low-brimmed hat and march forward, out into the streets, in search of the fast-growing cult of friends of brave “Ben Jonson.”
-The ruse grew particularly complex when Shake-spear’s acting company began purchasing comedies from “Jonson” at meetings of business which Shake-spear, as a company sharer, was required to attend.
+The ruse grew complex when Shake-spear’s acting company began purchasing comedies from “Jonson” at meetings of business which Shake-spear, as a company sharer, was required to attend.
 Pleading weak kidneys and the need to “pluck a rose” in the alley, he would rush from the taverns where such business was conducted, exiting sometimes through the scullery, and re-enter a few minutes later by means of the front door, in a new cape and hat, as Jonson.
 He would then repeat the operation in reverse, minutes later, when Shake-spear’s signature was required on a document, below Jonson’s.
 These exits and re-entrances, with their hasty costume changes, were to him of a piece with his departures through a stage trapdoor as Hamlet’s father’s ghost and his re-entries above, minutes later, as Claudius.
 All the world was his stage.

 None of his fellow actors were fooled by him, naturally.
 They were complicitous, and indulgent.
 His boundless need to create and perform matched their insatiate desire for the work he produced, as Shake-spear, as Chapman, as Jonson, as Marston.
 And so they winked and stayed mum about all of it.
 They were the secret sharers.

-All this role-play was innocent enough until Shake-spear’s inescapable compounding of the real with the fanciful world led him to imagine that a particular play-loving lord, for whom the players were performing, one night, at his Oxford estate, might be killed in his sleep (fit punishment for some lines of bad verse uttered at a manorial supper) and then rise, none the worse, to resume the role of poetaster at breakfast the next morning.
+All this role-play was innocent enough until Shake-spear’s inescapable compounding of the real with the fanciful world led him to imagine that a particular play-loving lord, for whom the players were performing, one night, at the lord's Oxford estate, might be killed in his sleep (fit punishment for some lines of bad verse uttered at a manorial supper) and then rise, none the worse, to resume the role of poetaster at breakfast the next morning.
 The tide of blood that leaked from the bed and onto the floor of the lord’s rich chamber was unexpected in its volume, and difficult to clean up, though Shake-spear managed it, and managed also the secret burial of the body, with the assistance of a bribed chambermaid (all the while taking from these lively experiences some ideas for a new play).
 After this he himself was forced for the ensuing year to pretend to be the lord Edward De Vere, seventeenth Earl of Oxford.
 As De Vere he would ride in a plumed hat and a coat with gold buttons (“borrowed,” again, from the playhouse stores) through the streets of London and, sometimes, of Oxford, at a time when the demands of his fellows that he produce the work of four, nay six, nay ten playwrights was most intense.
 Sometimes he himself wondered how he found the time to be so many.
-Nonetheless, his resourcefulness and energy were limitless, and he would have continued as Oxford, but was taken the next year by the whimsical desire to stage his own death once again -- which he did, in a ghastly fashion, before a group of horrified household retainers at De Vere’s Oxfordshire estate, spilling even more fake blood than had issued in real form from the actual earl’s body the year before.
+Nonetheless, his resourcefulness and energy were limitless, and he would have continued as Oxford, but was taken the next year by the whimsical desire to stage his own death once again -- which he did, in a ghastly fashion, before a group of horrified household retainers at the same Oxford estate, spilling even more fake blood than had issued in real form from the actual earl’s body the year before.
 The spectacle was managed with the help of that same earlier-bribed chambermaid (who worked gratis on this occasion, never having liked the De Veres), and was followed by the grand ceremony of the lord’s funeral.
 Fewer than twenty people knew that the body in the coffin was a suit of armor stuffed with straw.

 Perhaps what had forever blurred for him the line between real and enacted death, and made possible his shameless murder of De Vere and that subsequent mockery of a funeral, had been a corrupting event which took place a year before the real De Vere perished in his bath of blood.
 In early 1603, as the faltering old queen of England lay senseless in her embroidered sheets of lawn, and all London buzzed with worried speculation regarding her successor, Shake-spear was drawn into a private conversation in a lord’s box at the Globe by a highly placed official, one of the queen’s most intimate counselors.
 This man hinted at the likelihood of royal patronage for Shakespeare’s acting company should James of Scotland – a man with whom this particular official had been in frequent contact in recent weeks, and from whom he'd received certain promises – be granted the succession.
 “The queen herself is past choosing,” the official said sadly.
 “Alas.
-Alas.
 And yet . . . in the dim light (for her ladies will not have bright candles about her) . . . with powder . . . and bewigged . . . . something could be done.”

-Shake-spear sat silent, his eyes fixed on the man’s face, his heart beating quickly, merely waiting.
-The official became slightly nervous.
+Shake-spear sat silent, his eyes fixed on the man’s face, his heart beating quickly, waiting.
+The official became nervous.
 His voice turned vaguely threatening, like a knife sheathed in velvet.
 “Preferment at court is not a natural occurrence, but the work of many hands behind a curtain.
 Do you think you, in yourself, can command recognition from our next ruler, whoever that ruler may be?”